 Legislation is not the only relevant factor - issues relating to ethics and risk also play a role.
-For this reason, rather than getting bogged down in the minutiae of legislation, the postgraduate programme in Compliance & Integrity Management approaches the question of compliance and integrity from a multidisciplinary perspective and at the management level.
+For this reason, rather than getting bogged down in the minutiae of legislation, the postgraduate programme in Compliance and Integrity Management approaches the question of compliance and integrity from a multidisciplinary perspective and at the management level.

 Are you a senior professional, and would you like to address compliance and integrity issues within your organization?
-Then the programme in Compliance & Integrity Management can provide you with all the necessary knowledge and skills.
+Then the programme in Compliance and Integrity Management can provide you with all the necessary knowledge and skills.

 After completing the programme, you will be able to:

 - approach compliance and integrity from a multidisciplinary perspective;

 - assess the compliance landscape of an organization, including the national and international monitoring mechanisms that are relevant to that organization;

 - identify the main characteristics of compliance and integrity policy;

 - formulate an independent compliance and integrity policy for a particular organization and embed that policy within the organization;

 - make a reliable and informed assessment of compliance and integrity risks, and prioritize these risks;